This post was UPDATED 13.3.2021

-That weariness when you are asked time and time again to register at each new site with a new password you visit, simple things like when you wish to purchase a train ticket or buy a new dress online.
+That weariness when you are asked time and time again to register at each new site you visit with a new password.
+You know what I mean, you are doing simple things like, you wish to purchase a train ticket or buy a new dress online.

 It seems that our lives are controlled by passwords — for email, Facebook, You Tube, banking, shopping etc. The list is endless and each one asks for your password in a different format.

 The list goes on…